VIN-y/MissChanger/README.md

 ## Software

+For the latest **Alpha** / **Beta** / **Release** version, instructions are available here: [Klipper_Config](https://github.com/VIN-y/MissChanger/tree/main/Klipper_Config).

 The plugin for MissChanger is a fork of [klipper-toolchanger](https://github.com/viesturz/klipper-toolchanger), for [Tapchanger](https://github.com/viesturz/tapchanger), and it is available via GitHub at [VIN-y/klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger).
 MissChanger deviate greatly from the design of Tapchanger and Draftshift (Stealthchanger); thus, it's config files are not compatible upstream.

-For the latest **Alpha** / **Beta** / **Release** version.
-Set-up instructions are available here: [Klipper_Config](https://github.com/VIN-y/MissChanger/tree/main/Klipper_Config).

 ### Recommended software: